 The Factory Five Racing Cobra replica, though, is a different story.
 The braking system is pulled directly from the Mustang.
 But the Cobra actually has a slight imbalance to the rear.
 My car is about 51% rear.
 So I used a master cylinder that can balance braking force easily and accurately.

 Picking the right fluid is important, too.
 Brake calipers get hot.
 If they get too hot, the fluid will boil and turn to steam.
 Steam is compressible.
-Sudden, you’ll have a soft and mushy brake pedal.
-So you have to pick something that will not boil at track speeds.
+Suddenly, you’ll have a soft and mushy brake pedal.
+You have to pick something that will not boil during track abuse.
 I’v been using Wilwood 600 for years without problems.
 There are plenty of good high temp fluids on the market, pick one.

 DO NOT use DoT 5 synthetic fluids.
 The word “synthetic” makes it sound attractive.
 You have synthetic fluids everywhere else, right?
 Why not the brakes, too?